Nanping Fujian, China Travel Guide

 Meals are often shared.
 Use chopsticks correctly.
 Do not stick chopsticks upright in a bowl of rice.
 Slurping noodles or soup is acceptable.

-Avoid discussing sensitive political topics, especially those associated with the Chinese government, Tibet, Xinjiang, or Taiwan.
+Avoid discussing sensitive political topics, especially those linked with the Chinese government, Tibet, Xinjiang, or Taiwan.

 China is generally a conservative society.
 Public displays of affection are rare.
-While homosexuality is not illegal, public displays of affection or open discussions about LGBTQ+ topics are not common.
+While homosexuality is not illegal, public displays of affection or in operation conversations about LGBTQ+ topics are not common.

 Public displays of affection are rare and may be met with discomfort.